cisagov/ScubaGear/baselines/aad.md

 remediates their account.
 Once a respective conditional access policy with a block is implemented, if a high-risk user attempts to login, the user will receive an error message with instructions to contact the administrator to re-enable their access.
+This functionality provides real-time risk aremediation against identity-based attacks.
 - _Last modified:_ June 2023

 #### MS.AAD.2.2v1